esnthere/KG-IQA/README.md

 ## For train:
-The training code is available in the 'training' folder.
+The training code can be available at the 'training' folder.

 ## If you like this work, please cite: